FATF Grey List Countries 2025 and Financial Action Task Force Black List

 Is Pakistan in FATF grey List?

-No, Pakistan has been removed from FATF grey list on 21 October 2022 and these countries are no longer subject to increased monitoring by the Financial Action Task Force
+No, Pakistan has been removed from the FATF grey list on 21 October 2022 and is no longer subject to increased monitoring by the Financial Action Task Force.

 Which countries are in FATF black list?

-Iran, Democratic People's Republic of Korea (DPRK) and Myanmar are in FATF black list.
-These countries are subjected to high-risk jurisdictions and to a call for action
+Iran, Democratic People's Republic of Korea (DPRK), and Myanmar are currently in the FATF black list, which identifies them as high-risk jurisdictions requiring special attention.

 How many countries are there in FATF Grey List?

-Which two countries have removed from FATF Grey List recently on 21 October 2022?
+Which two countries have recently been removed from FATF Grey List?

-Pakistan and Nicaragua are no longer in FATF grey list.
+Pakistan and Nicaragua have been removed from the FATF grey list.